About the Journal

 Acute Effects of Blood Flow Restriction on Blood Lactate Concentration During an Exercise Bout

-The aim of Research in Strength and Performance is to publish, direct and concise research in strength and conditioning to advance scientific discovery in human performance.
-While not required, the journal encourages authors to submit "Direct Original Research," which is a compact version of an original research manuscript.
+The aim of Research in Strength and Performance is to publish, direct and pertinent research in strength and conditioning to advance scientific discovery in human performance.